-World's first CO2 storage service soon ready in Norway
+World's First CO2 Storage Service Soon Ready In Norway

 The world's overall capture capacity is currently just 50.5 million tonnes, according to the IEA, or barely 0.1 percent of the world's annual total emissions.

-In order to limit global warming to 1.5 degrees Celsius from pre-industrial era levels, CCS would have to prevent at least one billion tonnes of CO2 emissions per year by 2030, the IEA says.
+In order to limit global warming to 1.5 degrees Celsius since the pre-industrial era, CCS would have to prevent at least one billion tonnes of CO2 emissions per year by 2030, the IEA says.

-The technology, still in its early stages, has been slow to develop because of prohibitive costs -- compared to what companies have to pay for CO2 emission quotas, for example.
+The technology is still in the early stages, and has been slow to develop because of prohibitive costs -- compared to the price companies have to pay for CO2 emission quotas, for example.

 It therefore depends heavily on subsidies.